szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component assigns player-created characters configurable morale, morale-break thresholds, and recovery times, allowing them to suffer morale failure like joinable NPCs.
 The defaults are 10 morale, a break threshold of 3, and a recovery time of 30 seconds; these values can be changed in `zstweaks_prefs.txt`.

+### Make more classes able to use wands freely (777) (IWDEE BGEE BG2EE EET)

+This component processes all existing wands in the game and makes sure other classes can use them freely.
+I recommend enforcing stat requirements for balance, but it's optional.

+There is an option to allow it for only rogues (bards and thieves), and for everyone.
+This component also opens it to all kits and removes the differentiation between "cleric wands" and other wands, regardless.

 </details>

 ---